General

 9. Making use of household items

-10. Install Sewer Sieve in the toilet
+10. Install a Sewer Sieve in the toilet